hisenraj/KryptosAbyss/README.md

-# Abyss
+# KryptosAbyss
-trying to build a piracy all in one piracy site for novels,books,songs,games,software,apks,movies and many more
+trying to build a piracy all in one sea to sail for novels,books,songs,games,software,apks,movies and many more